-“Subclinical acne is superficial acne that is just below the skin,” says Michele Green, M.D., of RealSelf.
+“Subclinical acne is superficial acne that is just below the skin,” says Michele Green, MD, of RealSelf.
 “Also known as comedonal acne, it’s caused by hormones, genetics, and clogged pores from dead skin, dirt, and bacteria.”

-“Think of acne as a field of dandelions: You can get rid of the ones you see, but you’ll soon be dealing with new growth — a kind of whack-a-mole carnival game put on by Mother Nature,” says David Lortscher, M.D., a board-certified dermatologist and CEO of Curology.
+“Think of acne as a field of dandelions: You can get rid of the ones you see, but you’ll soon be dealing with new growth — a kind of whack-a-mole carnival game put on by Mother Nature,” says David Lortscher, MD, a board-certified dermatologist and CEO of Curology.

-According to Adarsh Vijay Mudgil, M.D., medical director of Mudgil Dermatology, the best way to treat and prevent subclinical acne is to go back to basics.
+According to Adarsh Vijay Mudgil, MD, medical director of Mudgil Dermatology, the best way to treat and prevent subclinical acne is to go back to basics.

 “A good hygiene regimen is key,” Mudgil says.
-He believes in washing your face at least twice daily with a mild cleanser as well as only using products — sunscreen, makeup, moisturizers — that are labeled as “non-comedogenic.”
+He believes in washing your face twice daily with a very gentle cleanser as well as only using products — sunscreen, makeup, moisturizers — that are labeled as “non-comedogenic.”

 Mudgil recommends using prescription retinoid creams (as long as you’re not pregnant or nursing), as well as products containing benzoyl peroxide to treat and prevent blocked pores.